DAT250-Project-Groups-1/Design-and-Prototyping-Assignment-A/designdocument/designdocument.md

 ![Users screen](assets/users-screen.png)

-Here is the screen the admin is able to view for managing the users.
-Here they can add, edit or delete existing users, as well as creating new admins.
+Admin screen for managing the users.
+Admins can add, edit or delete existing users, as well as create new admins.

 ## Architectural Diagram